jorenham/optype/README.md

 ## Future plans

 - Support for Python versions before 3.12.
-- A drop-in replacement for the `operator` standard library, with runtime-accessible type annotations, and more operators.
 - More standard library protocols, e.g. `copy`, `dataclasses`, `pickle`.
 - Typed mixins for DRY implementation of operator, e.g. for comparison ops `GeFromLt`, `GtFromLe`, etc as a typed alternative for